 #6.
 The First Android Device

-The first-ever real “Android device” was the Google Sooner or the HTC EXCA 300, which was never officially released and served as a reference
+The first-ever real “Android device” made was the Google Sooner or the HTC EXCA 300, which never saw the official release and served as a reference.

 #7.
 The HTC Dream Device